theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-3/index.md

       pub: "E. J. W. Gibb Memorial Series"
     - author: "Louis Massignon"
       year: "1922 / 1994"
-      work: "The Passion of al-Hallāj: Mystic and Martyr of Islam"
+      work: "The Passion of al-Hallāj — Mystic and Martyr of Islam"
       pub: "Princeton University Press"
+    - author: "Michel Chodkiewicz"
+      year: "1993"
+      work: "Seal of the Saints — Prophethood and Sainthood in the Doctrine of Ibn ʿArabī"
+      pub: "Islamic Text Society"

 # 🧭 Breadcrumbs
 breadcrumbs: